Francis Pott (composer): Works

 Pott's works have been performed and broadcast in over 40 countries worldwide, issued extensively on CD and published by five major houses in the UK.
 His monumental organ symphony Christus was described in 1992 as "one of the most important organ works of our century", and in 1999 as "an astonishingly original composition, compelling in its structural logic and exhilarating in performance: a stupendous achievement".
 His oratorio A Song on the End of the World, named after a Czesław Miłosz poem from Nazi-occupied Warsaw and written as the last pre-millennial Elgar Commission of the Three Choirs Festival at Worcester, was hailed as "thrilling, apocalyptic and profoundly affecting".
+It was revived at the Festival in 2023.

 His 89-minute oratorio for tenor solo, double chorus and organ, The Cloud of Unknowing, received international acclaim following its premiere in May 2006 at the London Festival of Contemporary Church Music (James Gilchrist, tenor, Jeremy Filsell, organ, and the Vasari Singers under their conductor, Jeremy Backhouse) and the CD release by the same artists in September 2007 (Signum Records).
 In January 2012 Naxos released Pott's sacred choral works, performed by the Oxford-based chamber choir Commotio under the direction of Matthew Berry.

 Pott's piano music is championed by the Russian-Canadian virtuoso Alexander Tselyakov, and his organ works by the British organist Jeremy Filsell.
 Other works include sonatas for violin, viola and cello (one for each, all with piano) and many songs, including song cycles.
 Further works for chorus and orchestra include 'The Lost Wand' (2015, setting texts by Hermann Hesse, Karen Gershon and Vernon Scannell – the title is taken from a line of Scannell's) and 'Cantus Maris' (2016, incorporating an important solo part for mezzo-soprano).

 In December 2013 Pott signed an exclusive contract with Peters Edition in London, to cover all his future choral and organ work and items from his back catalogue that remain unpublished.
 His piano and chamber music is published by Composers Edition.

 Pott's 'Cantus Maris' [Sea Requiem for mezzo-soprano solo, chorus and orchestra] was premiered at the Royal Festival Hall, Southbank Centre, London, in May 2017.
 Among his recent works, a further Requiem-based work, 'At First Light' for chorus a cappella and cello solo, was globally released in 2020 and was a nominee for the US Grammy Awards.

-Pott's current compositional projects [2021] include a violin concerto and a large-scale symphony.
+As of 2023, Pott's recent compositional projects include a 42-minute violin concerto, as yet unperformed owing to the ramifications of Covid and lockdown; also Tandem, a 25-minute two piano work in three movements, premiered by the composer with Jeremy Filsell in New York, October 2022.
+Current and future projects include a concerto for Cor Anglais and small orchestra, a concert overture entitled Hocket Science, and a large-scale symphony.